Dwayne Smith

 Dwayne Romel Smith (born 12 April 1983) is a former Barbadian international cricketer who has represented the West Indies in all three formats of the game.
 An all-rounder, he is known as an aggressive and powerful right-handed batsman, bowls medium pace, and is also an athletic fielder.
+Smith was a part of the West Indies team that won the 2012 T20 World Cup.

-Smith played for Barbados since the start of his career but also played three seasons, from 2008 to 2010, for Sussex.
-He became a sought-after Twenty20 player, making appearances in the Indian Premier League for the Chennai Super Kings, Mumbai Indians together with the Deccan Chargers, New South Wales in the Australian Big Bash, Khulna Royal Bengals in the Bangladesh Premier League and Islamabad United in the Pakistan Super League.
+Smith had played for Barbados since the start of his career but also played three seasons, from 2008 to 2010, for Sussex.
+He became a sought-after Twenty20 player, making appearances in the Indian Premier League for the Chennai Super Kings, Mumbai Indians together with the Deccan Chargers, Islamabad United in the Pakistan Super League, New South Wales in the Australian Big Bash, and Khulna Royal Bengals in the Bangladesh Premier League.
 On 1 March 2017, Smith announced his retirement from international cricket.

-Smith currently holds the record for the highest strike rate of 414.28 in a T20I innings.
+Smith previously held the record for the highest strike rate of 414.28 in a T20I innings, before it was broken by Harry Brook in 2023.

 Domestic career

 Smith made his first-class debut for Barbados in January 2002 in a Busta Cup match against Guyana.
-He did not bowl in the match but made scores of 10 and 35, his second innings ended after he was out hit wicket, an unusual form of dismissal.
+He did not bowl in the match but made scores of 10 and 35; his second innings ended after he was out hit wicket, an unusual form of dismissal.
 In his fifth match of the season, against the Leeward Islands, there were two notable occasions for Smith; he took his first wicket and, with an innings of 102, scored his first century.
 He finished the season with a batting average of 21.36.

-In the 2002–03 season his bowling was used more often, he took seven wickets at an average of 28.42.
+In the 2002–03 season, his bowling was used more often.
+He took seven wickets at an average of 28.42.
 His batting average improved to 24.55 but he was not able to score a half century during the season.
 Barbados finished as tournament winners but Smith did not feature in the final.
 It was not until October 2003 that Smith played his first List-A match, scoring a duck on his debut against Antigua and Barbuda in the 2003–04 Red Stripe Bowl.
 However, his form improved and he finished the season with a batting average of 39.75 and a highest score of 92 not out.

 Smith went on to score the most runs in the 2009 edition of the WICB Cup.
-Smith later won with Barbados, the 2011 WICB Cup title, which was shared with the Leeward Islands.
+He later won with Barbados the 2011 WICB Cup title, which was shared with the Leeward Islands.
 He also won the 2014 CPL title with the Barbados Tridents, scoring a match winning 59 in the final against the Guyana Amazon Warriors.

-Smith once again topscored in the 2014 Regional Super 50 tournament.
-He went on to score a matchwinning innings of 83 for Barbados against Trinidad and Tobago in the final of the tournament.
-Smith was eventually awarded the man of the match for his triumphant knock.
+Smith once again top-scored in the 2014 Regional Super 50 tournament.
+He went on to score a match-winning innings of 83 for Barbados against Trinidad and Tobago in the final of the tournament.
+Smith was awarded the man of the match for his triumphant knock.